pankaj-chouhan/python-web-scraper/README.md

 # python-web-scraper
 Multithreading concept

-This is python web scraper which fetch the om the organisation career portal  and create the json file out of it with the required details
+This is python web scraper which fetch the from the organisation career portal  and create the json file out of it with the required details